hallofdreams/hallofdreams.github.io/_posts/2022-07-18-prologue-in-hatetris.md

 ---
 <div style="display:none;">Written while procrastinating on the longer HATETRIS post, and rereading Goethe's Faust.
 Three years of Advent of Code have taught me to cap off every programming project with a poem, so here it is.</div>

-*Written while procrastinating the other HATETRIS post and rereading [Bayard Taylor's translation of Goethe's Faust](https://www.gutenberg.org/files/14591/14591-h/14591-h.htm#PROLOGUE_IN_HEAVEN)*.  *Advent of Code, over the course of [three](https://hallofdreams.org/posts/advent-of-code-2019/) [long](https://hallofdreams.org/posts/advent-of-code-2020/) [years](https://hallofdreams.org/posts/advent-of-code-2021/), has taught me that a programming project isn't complete without a poetry coda, so in the grand tradition of Blegdamsvej, here's mine.*
+*Written while procrastinating the [actual HATETRIS post](/posts/hatetris) and rereading [Bayard Taylor's translation of Goethe's Faust](https://www.gutenberg.org/files/14591/14591-h/14591-h.htm#PROLOGUE_IN_HEAVEN)*.  *Advent of Code, over the course of [three](/posts/advent-of-code-2019/) [long](/posts/advent-of-code-2020/) [years](/posts/advent-of-code-2021/), has taught me that a programming project isn't complete without a poetry coda, so in the grand tradition of Blegdamsvej, here's mine.*

 **PROLOGUE IN THE [HIGH SCORE HEAVEN](https://qntm.org/hatetris)**
 ----